Innsbruck to Warsaw train with ÖBB | Euro City (EC)

 Fast trains

-To travel from Innsbruck to Warsaw you need to make at least 2 changes.
+To travel from Innsbruck to Warsaw you need to make at least one change.

 Innsbruck Hbf